 M.A. in Humanitarian & Disaster Leadership, Wheaton College, '19

 Tuwa Karnley is pleased to have the opportunity to serve in the OMD this year.
 Tuwa was born in Atlanta, GA but spent most of her life in the beautiful (read: best) state of Maryland.
 In 2015 she earned her BA in International Studies with a concentration in Development from Spelman College in Atlanta.
 Following this she spent a year working in youth ministry and outreach at her church in Maryland.
-She is now pursuing her MA in Systematic Theology here at Wheaton College and is eager to see what God has in store for these two next years!
-In her free time Tuwa loves reading, chatting with friends, and craft projects.
-Stop by the OMD and say hello!
+She is now pursuing her MA in Humanitarian & Disaster Leadership here at Wheaton College specifically interested in social justice, development and ecclesiology.
+In her free time Tuwa loves reading, chatting with friends, craft projects and baking.
+Stop by the OMD (or College Ave!) and say hello!